 The Shared Access User is not exclusive to any account, or any person, meaning that a Shared Access User may have access to multiple accounts at the same time.
 You are responsible for determining if the Shared Access User has access to other accounts.
 Any additional limitations you impose on the access and the use of your account information, is strictly between you and the Shared Access User.

-For most accounts, you have the right to receive paper statements and other account-related notices for any account that you access electronically, but you may elect to receive electronic versions of account statements and notices (e-statements) as detailed below.
-Generally, the cycle time for your e-statements will be the same frequency as your paper statements.
-When you start receiving e-statements, you (and any joint owner) will begin to build a seven-year electronic document history that will be available within Digital Services.
+For most accounts, you have the right to receive paper versions of important documents for any account that you access electronically, but you may elect to receive electronic versions of account statements (“e-statements”), notices, and transactional receipts as detailed below.

 Once you enroll in the electronic presentment of any document, you may no longer receive paper versions of the selected documents unless you specifically request it.
 Contact us to request a paper copy of any disclosure, notice or other document.
-Copies of required regulatory disclosures and tax statements will be mailed at no charge.
+Paper copies of required regulatory disclosures and tax statements will be mailed at no charge.
 Reverting to paper delivery, requesting copies of previously issued account statements, and requesting copies of checks or other account-specific items may incur a fee.
-(See your Consumer and Business Pricing Information brochures for paper delivery pricing information.)
+(See your Consumer Pricing Information or Business Pricing Information disclosures for paper delivery pricing information.)

 You are responsible for downloading and saving your electronic documents for your own purposes.
 If you close an account, you will no longer have digital access to the closed account or the associated electronic documents.
 Your final account statement will be produced on paper and mailed to you.
 You can request a paper copy of any past statement by contacting us.